anwanguow/PH_structural/README.md

 Extra experiments requested by Referees of PRE
 -----------------

-The "Extra" directory stores additional code or data, including content for experiments requested by reviewers or supplementary test code added later.
+The "Extra" directory stores additional code or data, including content for experiments requested by Referees or supplementary test code added later.

 Besides, the "Extra/Extra_PCA_Task_1" directory contains training session records exported from Matlab's Classification Learner for Task 1.
 These sessions record the training process with different numbers of predictors (ranging from 1 to 7) obtained through PCA on the feature matrix.
 Please read "README.pdf" in the "Extra/Extra\_PCA\_Task\_1" directory to know how to open the session files saved by MATLAB Classification Learner.